MikoZhu/Web-Fall-23/weeks/week-14/README.md

 ## What is Mongoose?

 Mongoose is an Object Data Modeling (ODM) library for MongoDB, a popular NoSQL database.
 It provides a structured way to interact with MongoDB from a Node.js application.
-Essentially, Mongoose acts as an intermediary layer between your Node.js application and MongoDB, allowing you to work with MongoDB data using JavaScript objects and schemas.
+Essentially, Mongoose acts as an intermediary layer between your Node.js 9server.js to be exact ;) ) application and MongoDB, allowing you to work with MongoDB data using JavaScript objects and schemas.

 ### Why Use Mongoose?